kuzzleio/kuzzle-vault/README.md

 Then, use the decrypt method with the path of the encrypted secrets file to load the secrets into the memory.

+Copy the [Vault.php](src/Vault.php) file into your application and then you can decrypt your secrets:
 ```php
 <?php